felipealbrecht/DeepBlue-Manual/05-working-on/05-09-aggregation.md

 | @AGG.COUNT          | Regions count              |

-In the following example we will aggregate the retrieved data into tiling regions of length 100000.
+In the following example, we aggregate the retrieved data into tiling regions of length 100000.
-In the end we remove the aggregated regions that do not contain any region.
+In the, end we remove the aggregated regions that do not contain any region:

 ```python
 (status, blood_related) = server.get_bio_source_related("blood", user_key)